pollylktsang/pollytsang-data-analytics-portfolio/README.md

 Aspiring Data Analyst / Business Analyst with a background in business management and experience in data-driven decision making, analytics, and insight generation.

+Hi, I'm Polly!
 I enjoy transforming complex datasets into clear, actionable insights that support business strategy and policy decisions.

 What I Do: